cran-task-views/Epidemiology/InfectiousEpi.md

     analysis.
 This package also includes a set of functions to calculate power and sample size for testing main effects in the survival analysis of randomized clinical trials.
--   `r pkg("dagitty")`: A port of the web-based software 'DAGitty', available at
-    <http://dagitty.net>, for analyzing structural causal models (also known as
-    directed acyclic graphs or DAGs).
-This package computes covariate adjustment sets for estimating causal effects, enumerates instrumental variables, derives testable implications (d-separation and vanishing tetrads), generates equivalent models, and includes a simple facility for data simulation.

 ## Data